brianzjk/CoNNGaM/README.md

 I presented my findings as 1 of 12 selected oral presenters at the 2024 North Carolina Junior Science and Humanities Symposium.

-The content of the files in this repository are _really_ unorganized.
+The content of the files in this repository are _really_ unorganized, and the code might be broken from testing things and not fixing it.

 # Abstract
 With the increase in astronomical data from large-scale sky surveys, an efficient method to process image data from telescopes is needed.